joshvillbrandt/mecanumbot-ros-pkg/README.md

 A ROS package for the Mecanumbot robot.

+The Mecanumbot robot is a robotic development platform designed and built by Josh Villbrandt.
+It features a holonomic drive platform with mecanum wheels as well as a 2D laser scanner and an RGB-D camera.
+Research goals in localization, navigation, and point cloud manipulation.
+Learn more about the Mecanumbot at [JAV Concepts](http://javconcepts.com/tag/mecanumbot/).

 ## Setup

 Complete the following steps to install the mecanumbot package on a new robot.
 If you are not familiar with ROS, please complete the [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials) before continuing.